beepboopblap/Pygame-Dodge-the-flying-sheeps-/README.md

 ***UPDATES***

-(the game is basically complete but I might add updates from time to time)
+(The game is basically complete but I might add updates from time to time)

 Feb 24 10:36am (GMT + 8) - Every 50 score = lives + 1 (capped at 300 score)